LoginRadius/engineering-portal/content/ react-security-vulnerabilities/index.md

  * **Out-of-Band SQL Injection:** Such attacks are more likely when the attacker senses some particular feature enabled in the server used by the React web application.
 This attack happens when the attacker cannot use the same channel to launch the attack and fetch data.
 They use such attack vectors when the server is unstable or unable to respond promptly.

- ### Checklist to Fix SQLi Vulnerability in React apps –
+ ### Checklist to Fix SQLi Vulnerability in React Apps

 * A developer must follow the principle of rendering the least privilege to all accounts that will connect through a SQL query to the database.